-7.3 – Normal working hours are 8.00am to 5.00pm Monday to Friday (excluding public holidays).
-Installations undertaken outside these hours are charged at prevailing overtime rates applicable at that time, as agreed with the Customer.
+7.3 – Normal working hours are 8.30am to 5.30pm Monday to Friday (excluding public holidays).
+Installations undertaken outside these hours are charged at overtime rates prevailing at that time, or as otherwise agreed with the Customer.

-7.4 – The Company may pass to the Customer any reasonable additional expenses or charges incurred as a result of the Customer’s failure to provide unimpeded access or accurate information regarding the premises where Goods are to be installed and where a return visit is required through no fault of the Company, the Customer shall be charged for such additional visit at the prevailing hourly rate applicable at that time.
+7.4 – The Company may pass to the Customer any reasonable additional expenses or charges incurred as a result of the Customer’s failure to provide unimpeded access or accurate information regarding the premises where Goods are to be installed and where a return visit is required through no fault of the Company, the Customer shall be charged for such additional visit at the hourly rate prevailing at the time.

 8 – SPECIFICATION